caddy-book/awesome-caddy/README.md

 Your contributions are always welcome!
 Please take a look at [the awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md) and [the awesome contributing guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md) first.

+If you think a link is obsolete, not awesome anymore, feel free to open a pull request.

-I would keep some pull requests open if I'm not sure whether the libraries are awesome, you could [vote for them](https://github.com/caddy-book/awesome-caddy/pulls) by leaving a comment that contains `+1`.
+I would keep some pull requests open if I'm not sure whether link has to be included/deleted, you could [vote for it](https://github.com/caddy-book/awesome-caddy/pulls) by leaving a comment that contains `+1`.

 ## Table of Contents